Ken Baldry's Alpine Pages

 Getting into Grüben from the West

 There are four options from the West for getting into Grüben, all but one covered on previous pages of the Chamonix-Zermatt Walk: two ways over Bella Tola; the Forcletta (Fugglitti) Pass & the Meid Pass.
 The Meid Pass from St Luc seems a bit pointless, as it is by far better to traverse Bella Tola for the fantastic view.
-However, if the weather is poor, the Meid Pass looks a safer option, although I have not done it.

 The Augstbordpass - next stage East on the Chamonix-Zermatt Walk